benson8/hudl-login-tests/README.md

 ## Test Suite Initilization and Credentials

-From the base directory of hudl-login-tests, run the following command:
+From the base directory of hudl-login-tests, run the following command to install all necessary dependencies:

 ```bash
 npm i
 ```

-This should install all necessary dependencies for the tests.

 Edit .env in the base directory of the project and change the following lines to valid authentication credentials for https://hudl.com/login: